 Donate Your Leftovers

 Of course, plan to recycle the valuable scrap metal.
 But also try to salvage other items.
 Before you begin a remodeling job, invite the local Habitat for Humanity chapter to remove fixtures to resell; up to 85 percent of a house is reusable.
-Not only will this save space in the landfill, you could earn a charitable tax credit for the donation and help a good cause.
+Not only will this save space in the landfill, but you could also earn a charitable tax credit for the donation and help a good cause.
 Your dated fixtures might be a treasure for a mid-century modern fan on a budget!

 Keep To Standard Sizes